slivka.com > About this site

 This site was created in the fall of 1997 and hosted by a third party service.

-When we acquired DSL in the summer of 1999 the site was moved to a single CPU Dell Precision 610 Workstation (built 6/4/1999) with a 500MHz Pentium III Xeon processor, 512Mb RAM, and 84Gb of storage (including a 70Gb SCSI II 10K RPM drive).
+When we acquired DSL in the summer of 1999, the site was moved to a single CPU Dell Precision 610 Workstation [DUMBLEDORE] (built 6/4/1999) with a 500MHz Pentium III Xeon processor, 512Mb RAM, and 84Gb of storage (including a 70Gb SCSI II 10K RPM drive).
 This server ran Microsoft Windows NT Small Business Server 4.5 (NT 4.0 SP6 Server), including IIS 4.0 and Exchange Server 5.5.

 In September, 2001, the site was redesigned to remove frames and provide a standard navigation menu at the top of each page.
 This was originally generated by client-side JScript code, but that proved incompatible with some versions of Netscape, and web crawlers could not find interior pages, so it was moved to server-side ASP (which required almost no code changes!)